koalateectrl/zk-example/README.md

 4. `yarn verify-proof`
 5. `yarn generate-call`

 The output of the last command will be the calldata needed for Solidity.
-Note that the value of b is a 2 x 2 array and will need to be split up into two inputs of 1 x 2 arrays to pass into the Solidity function.
+I have written a file called `hexConverter.js` that takes the snarkjs output and returns in into a format suitable to use as parameters into a smart contract.
+Note that if you don't want to use this `hexConverter.js` file and run the raw snarkjs command, then the value of b is a 2 x 2 array and will need to be split up into two inputs of 1 x 2 arrays for function arguments.
 Also, note that all values generated are in hex and may need to be converted into decimal before inputing as function arguments.

 ## Acknowledgements